 Deductibility of Self-Paid Health Costs as Insurance Costs

 The privately insured tax payer Tommy came up with a witty idea.
 His health insurance offered him to reimburse him with a certain amount of his premiums if he would bear some health costs out of his own purse.
 Tommy liked that idea to spare himself costs.
 On the other hand, he felt that these expenses were like paying health insurance premiums in kind.
 He declared these costs as health insurance premiums.
 The tax office gave him a „brush off“ and denied the deductions.
 This issue went up all the instances up the Federal Tax Court.
 The court decided on November 29, 2017 (re X R 3/16) in this matter.
-What do you think the court judged?
+What do you think the court decided?

 Wanting to Deduct Health Costs as Insurance Premiums in Kind